N-ostalgia/Portfolio/README.md

 # Portfolio

-Welcome to my Retro Portfolio! 🚀
+Welcome to my Portfolio! 🚀

-This is the personal portfolio of **Aya Bouibauan**, a first-year Computer Science engineering student passionate about technology, digital security, and creative coding.
+This is my personal portfolio ,I am a first-year Computer Science engineering student passionate about technology, digital security, and creative coding.
 This site is designed with a playful 80s neon retro theme, featuring interactive elements and a mesmerizing user experience.

 ## 🌟 Features
 - Animated neon grid background, scanlines, and particles